Thursday, November 3, 2022

-I've posted several Chocolate Sandwiches over the years, so today I turn to my "Tie-In" Cookbook collection and Blondie's Cook Book for today's recipe.
+I've posted several Chocolate Sandwiches over the years, so today I turn to my "Tie-In" Cookbook collection and specifically Blondie's Cook Book for today's recipe.
 Dagwood is the iconic King of Sandwiches.
-My Dad used to make Dagwood Sandwiches... those were the sandwiches that contained every thing but the kitchen sink.
+My Dad used to make Dagwood Sandwiches... they were sandwiches that contained every thing but the 'kitchen sink'.
 FYI: My father never added chocolate.

 Dagwood Bumstead, in case you don't know, is one of the main characters in comic artist Chic Young's long-running comic strip Blondie.
 He first appeared in the U.S. sometime prior to February 1933.